-Social media networking dramatically increases the amount of information shared between affected persons and emergency personnel, thereby leading to a higher degree of situational awareness during a disaster, which in turn results in quicker and more informed choices and actions.
-Disaster management through Twitter is one of the most popular online micro blogging sites, which is recently being studied in the context of humanitarian crises and natural disasters and has become highly popular due to individuals expressing their opinions in real time which are visible across the globe [9] [10].
+Social media networking dramatically increases the amount of information shared between affected persons and emergency personnel, thereby leading to a higher degree of situational awareness during a disaster, resulting in quicker and more informed choices and actions.
+Disaster management through Twitter is one of the most popular online micro blogging sites, which is recently being studied in the context of humanitarian crises and natural disasters and has become highly popular due to individuals expressing their opinions in real-time, which are visible across the globe [9] [10].
 First-hand information from responders often conveys appropriate and credible information that is of greater benefit to official bodies to respond to emergencies appropriately.
-Social networking tools are ideal for the extraction of real-world data [11].
-Geolocation – the function of determining the position of a social media post – may serve a range of downstream applications, such as advertisement, optimization, event detection, trend analysis and epidemic monitoring [12].
-In times of mass emergencies, people turn to twitter to collect and spread accurate critical information [13].
+Social networking tools are ideal for extracting real-world data [11].
+Geo-location, the function of determining the position of a social media post – may serve a range of downstream applications, such as advertisement, optimization, event detection, trend analysis and epidemic monitoring [12].
+In times of mass emergencies, people turn to Twitter to collect and spread accurate, critical information [13].